AcheronProject/SharkPCB/README.md

 ## The custom case

 The folder ./case has the .stp and .stl files for the custom case being designed.
 The case is not ready and was not prototyped; also feedback from the community is still underway so we are still setting on some matters before releasing it.

+The case was designed in Fusion360, which is not open-source but is freely available.
+I had a hard time with 3D modelling in Blender, specially because it was not designed to interact with CAD and parts manufacturing; for example, it does not output its files in the STEP format, which is a major problem since that is the standard file extension used in the industry.

+Some aspects of the case are still not completely decided, specially when it comes to the logos.

+The case can feature both the shark logo under it and the "SHARK" letters on the front side.
+We still don not know wether to do those features with carved (recessed) profiles or protruded profiles.
+Also some user pointed out that the letters would be right where the writs rests, meaning it could make usage uncomfortable.
+This could be solved, however, if the letters were carved and not protruded.

+Steve and I will soon make an IC post where users can input their feedback.
+In any case, anyone can contact me directly through Reddit or Discord.

 ## Changelog and version control